 Internal Lunch Seminars

-Internal Lunch Seminar is an informal forum where local researchers present their work in progress and receive criticism and feedback from colleagues.
+Internal Lunch Seminars are intended primarily for presentations of unpublished research projects in progress.
+Presenters receive criticism and feedback from colleagues in an informal forum.
 Talks should last no longer than 20 minutes leaving enough room for discussion.
-Participants are encouraged to bring their lunch box or sandwich to the seminar.
+All interested are welcome to attend these events and we encouraged participants to bring their lunch box or sandwich to the seminar.
 Please drop us an e-mail if you wish to present your work.

 List of all lunch seminars organized since 2013 is here.